vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### Sober crashes on hybrid graphics with the following error: `vkGetPhysicalDeviceSurfacePresentModesKHR failed`

-This is mainly an issue on laptops with NVIDIA GPUs, where Sober is unable to wake up the discrete GPU for unknown reasons.
+This is mainly an issue on systems with NVIDIA GPUs, where Sober is unable to wake up the discrete GPU for unknown reasons.
 It is said to be a problem with the latest NVIDIA drivers.

 #### Solution